rism-digital/verovio-app-react/README.md

-# verovio-react
+# verovio-app-react
-A basic example running Verovio in React
+A basic example running the Verovio App in React

 Run: